Campus Right-to-Know Crime Report

 Timely Warning Reports

-If at any time the Chief of Police of the University’s Department of Public Safety believes that a possible threat exists to Governors State University students, faculty, and staff because of an incident occurring on or off campus, or because of any other circumstance, the Chief will issue a timely warning of that threat through GSU’s e-mail systems.
+If at any time the Emergency Response Team believes that a possible threat exists to Governors State University students, faculty, and staff because of an incident occurring on or off campus, or because of any other circumstance, the ERT will issue a timely warning of that threat through GSU’s mass notification systems.
 This timely report will be sent to all enrolled students, faculty, and staff.

 Campuses and surrounding areas are frequent targets of thieves, largely because so many students and employees carelessly leave doors unlocked and valuables unprotected.
 As with a crime against the person, your best defense against thieves is vigilance.
 Recognize that danger exists and take precautions.
 Here are a few suggestions: